wp-plugins/unobtrusive-admin-bar/readme.txt

 [**Have some feedback or a suggestion?
 Let us know!**](http://para.llel.us/#Contact)

 == Installation ==
 Upload the plugin to your WordPress plugins directory, or use the dashboard to 'Add New' plugins and activate it.
-That's it!

 #### Filters

 There are a couple of filters available to make adjustments for your site.
 These may be added to an options panel in a future release.